Polynomial bases: positivity and Schur multiplication: Definitions and preliminaries

 \end{definition}

 \begin{example}

 \end{example}

 We can describe monomial slide polynomials in terms of semi-skyline fillings.
-Define a \emph{monomial semi-skyline filling} to be a semi-skyline filling whose entries in the first column are at most their row index, and all boxes in the same row have the same entry.
+Define a \emph{monomial semi-skyline filling} to be a semi-skyline filling whose entries in the first column are at most their row index and decrease from top to bottom, and all boxes in the same row have the same entry.
 Let $\MSSF(a)$ denote the set of all monomial semi-skyline fillings for $a$.
 Then the following is clear:

 \begin{proposition}

 \end{proposition}

 \begin{definition}[\cite{AS1}] Given a weak composition $a$, the \emph{fundamental slide polynomial} $\Fund_{a}$ is defined by